Southwest Airlines Flight 345: Investigation

 The NTSB ultimately concluded that the crash was due to pilot error.
-Specifically, the NTSB faulted the captain for failing to take control of the aircraft or abort the landing earlier, noting that the captain had warnings at 500 ft (due to the flaps misconfiguration) and at 100-200 ft (when the captain observed the plane was above the glide slope) and could have aborted the landing at that time.
+Specifically, the NTSB faulted the captain for failing to take control of the aircraft or abort the landing earlier, noting that the captain had warnings at 500 ft (due to the flaps misconfiguration) and at 100-200 ft (when the captain observed the plane was above the glide slope), and could have aborted the landing at that time.
 The NTSB determined that the captain's failure to take control until the plane had descended to only 27 ft "did not allow her adequate time to correct the airplane's deteriorating energy state and prevent the nose landing gear from striking the runway."

 Aftermath

 On October 2, 2013, Southwest Airlines announced that it had fired Flight 345's captain.
 The airline also announced that it was requiring Flight 345's first officer to undergo additional training.
 Neither pilot was publicly identified by the airline.

-The Boeing 737 involved in the accident, worth an estimated $15.5 million at the time, was found to be too extensively damaged to be repaired and was written off as a total loss.
+The Boeing 737 involved in the accident, worth an estimated $15.5 million at the time, was found to be too extensively damaged to be repaired, so was written off as a total loss.
 The aircraft was ultimately removed from LaGuardia Airport via barge to the Port of Albany (New York) in November 2013, where the airframe was broken up by a salvage dealer at the Port of Albany in March 2014, with some parts trucked to Owego for final destruction.
 The accident represents the third hull loss of a Boeing 737-700.